castorini/hedwig/README.md

 ## Data and Pre-Trained Models

-**If you are an internal Castor contributor and is planning to use the Data System Group's GPU machines in the lab, please follow the instructions [here](./docs/internal-instructions.md) instead.**
+**If you are an internal Castor contributor using GPU machines in the lab, follow the instructions [here](./docs/internal-instructions.md).**

 To fully take advantage of code here, clone these other two repos: